-What I Use
+Things I Use

 This page is inspired by Wes Bos’ uses.tech.

-Because I have opinions and a good eye for quality and detail, I constantly get asked what gear and software I use in my day-to-day.
+Because I have opinions and a good eye for quality and detail, I often get asked what gear and software I use in my day-to-day.
 Since I have my grubby hands in lots of different fields of media and tech, there’s quite a lot!

 Hardware